sbabic/swupdate/doc/source/overview.rst

 - power-failure

 SWUpdate works as transaction process.
-The U-Boot variable "recovery_status" is set to signal U-Boot the update's status.
+The boot loader environment variable "recovery_status" is set to signal the update's status to the boot loader.
 Of course, further variables can be added to fine tuning and report error causes. recovery_status can have the values "progress", "failed", or it can be unset.

 When SWUpdate starts, it sets recovery_status to "progress".
 After an update is finished with success, the variable is erased.
 If the update ends with an